Rand Stats

 }

-Alternatively, the Process plugin provides a convenient way to run external processes, and stream the results, so this will also work, and send unbuffered output to the bottom pane:
+Alternatively, the Process plugin provides a convenient way to run external processes, and stream the results, so this will also work, and instead of temp files, it will send code to stdin for python and put unbuffered output from stdout into the bottom pane:

 use Samaki::Plugin::Process;